Jaimin023/Jaimin023/README.md

 - 👋 Hi, I’m @Jaimin023
-- 👀 I’m interested in developing web applications and softwares.
+- 👀 It's my dream to be a developer and I’m interested in developing web applications and softwares.
 - 🌱 I’m currently learning and practicing programming languages to sharpen my skills.
 - 💞️ I’m looking for an opportunity to begin my career in an IT field.
 - 📫 You can reach me out by my mail id that is jaimintayde@gmail.com or you can call me on my contact number +64223091833.